So, how to avoid bulky slides? Put a finger down if you have…

 Let’s break down the rule 👇

-5 words on a line
+Five words on a line

 A good presentation should include a mix of elements: written & verbal language, visuals, and storytelling.
 So when you make one, it’s best not to centre around the texts only and forget everything else.

-We understand that you have a bunch of wonderful things to share, but knowing what to leave out is as important as knowing what to put in.
+We understand that you have a bunch of beautiful things to share, but knowing what to leave out is as important as knowing what to put in.
 So, here’s a quick guide to help you do this with ease.

 🌟 How to do it: